-What is an invoice and how do I write one?
-Stick with us to find out the answers along with tips and tricks to write the perfect professional invoice.
+So, what is an invoice and how do you write one?
+Let’s dig deeper into these answers along with tips and tricks to write the perfect professional invoice.

 What is an Invoice?

-An invoice is a document that a company sends to a buyer or client.
-It spells out the amount and price of products and/or services that you have provided.
+As mentioned above, an invoice is a document that a company sends to a buyer or client.
+It spells out the amount, the quantity, and the price of products or services that you have provided.

 How to Write an Invoice